afoeder/adrians-cooking/Writerside/topics/knowledge/sous-vide.md

 #  Sous vide

-This article is a stub or basically a "[bookmark](https://douglasbaldwin.com/sous-vide.html)" to A Practical Guide to Sous Vide Cooking by Dr. Douglas Baldwin.
+This article is a stub or basically a [“bookmark”](https://douglasbaldwin.com/sous-vide.html) to _A Practical Guide to Sous Vide Cooking_ by Dr. Douglas Baldwin.

-It is definitely an interesting read, however as a cheat sheet, the most important items are written down here, in case the original gets taken down upstream.
+It is definitely an interesting read, however, as a cheat sheet, the most important items are written down here, in case the original gets taken down upstream.

 ## Technical data